TesiNicco/snpXplorer/README.md

 This will check for the presence of the package and in case it is not present, it will install it.

-Once the above has completed, you can exit R and move inside `SNPbrowser` folder.
-To execute, you can run:
+Once the above has completed, you can exit R and run the following to open a new window on your browser and start a `SNPbrowser` instance:

 ```
 Rscript -e 'library(methods); shiny::runApp("bin/", launch.browser=TRUE)'